National Careers Week: How I started my career in IP by Tom Swift

 I would recommend obtaining as much experience of IP and different IP employers as you can.
 It is important to find a specialism and workplace that that suits both your technical expertise and your personality.
 I would also suggest reading as much as you can, there are many books, articles, and even blogs on IP law.
 Many of these sources are well written and can contribute to your understanding of the IP profession.

-If you are considering your career options, please reach out to Chris Ball for a non-committal conversation about your future in IP at: firstname.lastname@example.org.
+If you are considering your career options, please reach out to us for a non-committal conversation about your future in IP at: firstname.lastname@example.org.